-The TMC22xx family of stepper drivers is intended as a drop-in upgrade for existing low cost stepper driver applications.
-Its silent drive technology stealthChop enables non-bugging motion control for home and office applications.
+The TMC2225 is intended as a drop-in upgrade for existing low cost stepper driver applications.
+Its silent drive technology StealthChop enables non-bugging motion control for home and office applications.
 A highly efficient power stage enables high current from a tiny package.

-The TMC22xx requires just a few control pins on its tiny package.
+The TMC2225 requires just a few control pins on its tiny package.
 They allow selection of the most important setting: the desired microstep resolution.
 A choice of 2, 4, 8, 16 or 32 microsteps adapts the driver to the capabilities of the motion controller.
 Some package options also allow chopper mode selection by pin.

-Even at low microstepping rate, the TMC22xx offers a number of unique enhancements over comparable products: TRINAMICs sophisticated stealthChop2 chopper plus the microstep enhancement microPlyer ensure noiseless operation, maximum efficiency and best motor torque.
-Its fast current regulation and optional combination with spreadCycle allow for highly dynamic motion.
+Even at low microstepping rate, the TMC2225 offers a number of unique enhancements over comparable products: TRINAMICs sophisticated StealthChop2 chopper plus the microstep enhancement MicroPlyer ensure noiseless operation, maximum efficiency and best motor torque.
+Its fast current regulation and optional combination with SpreadCycle allow for highly dynamic motion.
 Protection and diagnostic features support robust and reliable operation.
 A simple-to-use 8 bit UART interface opens up more tuning and control options.
 Application specific tuning can be stored to on-chip OTP memory.
 Industries' most advanced step & direction stepper motor driver family upgrades designs to noiseless and most precise operation for cost-effective and highly competitive solutions.

-Figure 1.1 TMC22xx basic application block diagram
+Figure 1.1 TMC2225 basic application block diagram